-Fatal Accidents In The Workplace 15 Feb 2020
+Fatal Accidents In The Workplace15 Oct 2020 | Stuart Kightley

 A new article from the BBC takes a looked at fatal accidents at work.
-The report states that since 1981, there has been a significant drop in work place fatalities, primarily due to the decline of the coal mining and steel industries and the reduction of people working in factories and heavy industries.
+The report states that since 1981, there has been a significant drop in workplace fatalities, primarily due to the decline of the coal mining and steel industries and the reduction of people working in factories and heavy industries.
 So how do things stand today?

 The Health and Safety Executive of Great Britain publishes an annual report on the fatal injuries arising from accidents at work in England, Scotland and Wales.
 The 2016/ 2017 report states that 137 people were killed at work during this period, 10 less than the previous year.
-The Agriculture and Waste sectors account for the greatest number of fatalities, with rates 18 time and 15 times higher than all other industries, respectively.
+The Agriculture and Waste sectors account for the greatest number of fatalities, with rates 18 times and 15 times higher than all other industries, respectively.
 However, the Construction Industry accounts for the greatest absolute count of 39 deaths.
 The majority of those fatally injured were men aged between 16 and 59 and the causes were

 - being stuck by a moving vehicle or object